-A study published in Current Opinion in Microbiology [14.4 (2011): 386-391] sought to examine Candida colonization interplay with various inflammatory bowel diseases (IBD).
-The study looked at various related research and determined that crohn's disease, ulcerative colitis, and gastric ulcers were all potentially further complicated by gut yeast infections.
-These diseases all cause inflammation of the intestines; and, this inflammation can allow for Candida to more easily attach to the intestinal wall and colonize the gut.
+A study published in Current Opinion in Microbiology [14.4 (2011): 386-391] sought to examine Candida colonization interplay, with various inflammatory bowel diseases (IBDs).
+The study looked at various related research, and determined that crohn's disease, ulcerative colitis, and gastric ulcers were all potentially further complicated by gut yeast infections.
+These diseases all cause inflammation of the intestines; and, this inflammation can allow for Candida to more easily attach to the intestinal wall, and colonize the gut.

 Personal Stories Showing Gut Candida’s Effects

-One of the stories related by Dr. Truss in his paper was of a 14 year old girl who had severe mental confusion, inability to learn, and frequently voiced thoughts of committing suicide.
-Most people may suddenly assume this girl had some type of psychological issue; however, this was not the cause of her mental or physical problems.
-These symptoms were very acute (they suddenly and rapidly appeared), and had begun five days after the girl had taken tetracycline antibiotics for mild acne.
+One of the stories, related by Dr. Truss in his paper, was of a 14 year old girl who had severe mental confusion, inability to learn, and frequently voiced thoughts of committing suicide.
+Many people may suddenly assume this girl had some type of psychological issue; however, this was not the cause of her mental or physical problems.
+These symptoms were very acute (they suddenly, and rapidly, appeared), and had begun five days after the girl had taken tetracycline antibiotics for mild acne.
 Dr. Truss related her story as follows:

 One year ago a girl, also 14 years old, was brought in because of mental confusion and sudden inability to learn, associated with severe depression and frequently voiced thoughts of suicide.
 This condition had begun abruptly five weeks earlier, on the identical day that for the first time in her life she broke out with severe hives and developed severe asthma.
 The hives were severe every day and in the two weeks prior to her visit asthma had required hospital emergency room treatment three times.
 She had experienced menstrual periods only ten days apart after two years of normal 28-day cycles.

 To summarize the conclusion of this adolescent girl’s story, Dr. Truss analyzed the girl’s medical history and suspected her difficulties to be Candida related.
-Dr. Truss prescribed her the prescription antifungal nystatin and put her on a low carbohydrate Candida diet.
+Dr. Truss prescribed her the prescription antifungal nystatin; and, put her on a low carbohydrate, Candida diet.
 The girl’s response was remarkable; immediate improvement was seen in her mental well-being, and the hives stopped as well.
-Her full mental health was fully restored some time later while the girl continued the antifungal therapy.
-All of the sudden problems this girl had were totally eliminated by attacking the root cause: systemic yeast overgrowth.
+Her mental health was fully restored some time later, while the girl continued the antifungal therapy.
+All of the sudden problems this girl had, were totally eliminated by attacking the root cause: systemic yeast overgrowth.

-Another story related by Dr. Truss relates in his paper, was the story of a 15 year old girl who had anorexia nervosa.
-The girl’s condition was severe; in nine months she had went from 120 to 59 pounds, and had not eaten for weeks.
+Another story, described by Dr. Truss in his paper, was the story of a 15 year old girl who had anorexia nervosa.
+The girl’s condition was severe; in nine months she had went from 120 to 59 pounds; and, had not eaten for weeks.
 The girl ended up in intensive care and was only alive because of a feeding tube.
 Fortunately, this girl happened to be symptomatic for oral thrush.
 When the medical personnel noticed the thrush, they administered a small amount of liquid nystatin.
 The next day the young girl finally ate; and, three days later she ate a big Thanksgiving meal.
 After 3 more weeks had passed, the girl had put on 72 more pounds and made a normal recovery!

-Dr. Truss points out that a few isolated incidents may not be able to prove too much; however, he argues that the 100-fold increase (at the time of his writing) of anorexia may also be related to the advent of yeast related illness.
+Dr. Truss pointed out, that a few isolated incidents may not be able to prove too much; however, he argues that the 100-fold increase (at the time of his writing), of anorexia may also be related to the advent of yeast related illness.
 Dr. Truss’ paper also presents other medical findings that seem to make a convincing case for the need to understand systemic yeast colonization effects on the body and mind.
 Dr. Truss states the following:

 If, as I believe, chronic infection with Candida albicans can be responsible for such a variety of symptoms, the legitimate question arises as to why this has remained unrecognized by the internist, allowing the tragic misdirection to futile psychiatric therapy of patients with a medical illness.
 It seems to me that two factors contribute to this situation.
 First, the evidence is strong that this yeast lives in virtually every human being… The second factor leading, in my opinion, to the mistaken psychosomatic label is the overall clinical picture.
 It could hardly be a more ideal example of psychosomatic theory.
 Depression and agitation are almost always among the more prominent complaints.
 Their frequent association with complaints of loss of memory and concentrating ability sets the tone even as the internist begins the exhausting job of listening to symptoms referable to almost any system of the body...